 The Blackhouse centres the African-NZ experience.
-Sharing stories, observations, great music, history, news, interviews, business news, politics, and events from our diverse communities in Aotearoa.
+Sharing stories, observations, music, history, news, interviews, business news, politics, & events from our diverse communities in Aotearoa.
 This platform centers the African New Zealand story.

-Africans have been present in Aotearoa via post WW2 organised migration policies, for 60 years in 2020.
-First starting with the S.C.A.A.P (Special Commonwealth African Assistance Plan) international students in 1960.
-Sadly, there is very little documentation or captured history about all of us.
-The Blackhouse with the use of media and music seeks to contribute to the documentation by telling our stories.
+African people have been present in Aotearoa via organised migration policies for 60 years (in 2020).
+Most arriving post WWII.
+The first organised programme started with the S.C.A.A.P (Special Commonwealth African Assistance Plan scholars).
+International students from African commonwealth countries who came to New Zealand between 1960 to around 1972.
+Sadly, there is very little documentation or captured history about all of those students, but their legacy & descendants live on in New Zealand.
+The Blackhouse with the use of media & music seeks to contribute to the documentation by telling our African Aotearoa stories.

-Here in the Blackhouse we are working towards building positive, safer spaces with our dual identities, our migrant backgrounds, our breaking down stereotypes about African people in Aotearoa & telling our stories as only we can.
+Here in the Blackhouse we are working towards building positive, safer spaces with our dual identities, our migrant backgrounds,& breaking down stereotypes in Aotearoa telling our stories as only we can.

 On tech-deck we have SoundsBySomewhere an accomplished producer, & all around a nice guy.
 Doesn't like speaking on the mike but at episode 22 he just threw all caution to the wind.
 Of Tanzania heritage & born right here in Newtown's Wellington hospital.
 He likes to be known as an Afro-Kiwi with Ice Cubes scowling face.
 "Can't you see I’m busy!” & "Never!!".